-Obligor Must Pay Breakage On Swap
+Obligor Must Pay Breakage On Swap CREL165 Date of first publication: 15 November 2019

 Q5.5.9 How should this field be reported where there is no swap contracted for the underlying exposure?

 A5.5.9 In cases where there is no swap, "NOPE" (No Indemnification from obligor) should be reported for this field.